1997 - 2018

 First Hospital Foundation launched new funding priorities: improvement of access to health care by the underserved including the uninsured and underinsured; meeting behavioral health needs; promoting the health and well-being of children and families; education, training, and advocacy to improve health care outcomes; public health risk reduction; and development of replicable, innovative approaches to health care delivery.
 The new focus was accompanied by a decision to offer general operating support.

 The Foundation launched a funding strategy focused on Medical-Legal Partnerships (MLPs) in Philadelphia.
 The MLP model integrates legal assistance into medical settings as a component of patient care.
 The Foundation awarded its first grant to Legal Clinic for the Disabled for the expansion of its MLP to Saint Christopher’s Hospital for Children.
-As of 2017, the Foundation had invested $580,000 in MLP models through grants to Community Legal Services, Philadelphia Legal Assistance, Friends of Farmworkers, and Legal Clinic for the Disabled.
+As of 2017, the Foundation had invested $930,000 in MLP models through grants to Community Legal Services, Philadelphia Legal Assistance, Justice at Work (formerly Friends of Farmworkers), and Legal Clinic for the Disabled.

 The Foundation launched a multi-year strategic planning process to assess our mission and grantmaking priorities and strategies.